-As Ranking Member of the Homeland Security and Governmental Affairs Committee and a former Lieutenant Commander in the U.S. Navy Reserve, Gary understands that our country faces serious national security challenges.
+As Chairman of the Homeland Security and Governmental Affairs Committee and a former Lieutenant Commander in the U.S. Navy Reserve, Gary understands that our country faces serious national security challenges.
 He is committed to protecting the nation’s critical interests and making sure all Michiganders feel safe wherever they are, be it in their neighborhoods and homes, in transit, or in houses of worship.
 He has also worked to ensure secure trade and travel through Michigan’s ports of entry, which are critical to our state and regional economy.

 Strengthening Border Security

 One of Gary’s priorities through his work on the Senate Homeland Security and Governmental Affairs Committee is strengthening our border security.
 The Northern Border is 5,500 miles long and has 120 land border crossings ranging from major exchanges to small and rural crossings.
 Michigan has the second longest section of the border behind Alaska and is home to two of the busiest Northern Border crossings—the Detroit-Windsor Crossing and the Port Huron-Sarnia Crossing.
 In July 2015, Gary helped lead introduction of bipartisan legislation, requiring a comprehensive examination of how to strengthen American security at the Northern Border and protect Michigan’s ports and prevent human trafficking.
 The Northern Border Security Review Act was signed into law in December 2016.